 Throughout my decade of working in digital, first as a designer, then developer and project manager, I’ve managed to pick up a few tips and tactics here and there that I thought I should share.
 Why?
 Because they not only work, they work brilliantly.
-I don’t claim following my advice will turn you into a project god, but it will help you get a firm grip on how to handle your role and deliver successful projects.
+I don’t claim following my advice will turn you into a project King, but it will help you get a firm grip on how to handle your role and deliver successful projects.
+So here are the top 10 tips to being a brilliant Project Manager.

 By which I mean, know your role and remit, it’s this: a project manager defines and then manages time, cost and scope – that’s it - only focus on those three elements and only be distracted by real emergencies i.e. the building is actually on fire.